-Sea Spirit is a high quality purpose built expedition ship with en-suite accommodation for upto 112 passengers.
-All suites and cabins have windows, satellite phone access, flat-screen TV and DVD player and king size or twin beds and a number also have private balconies.
+Sea Spirit is a high quality purpose built expedition ship with en-suite accommodation for up to 114 passengers.
+Recently refurbished, all suites and cabins have windows, satellite phone access, flat-screen TV and DVD player and king size or twin beds and a number also have private balconies.
 There is a passenger lift, spacious dining room, lounge, further club lounge and library, bar and grill, shop, gym and hot tub.
 The ship has plenty of open deck space and an open bridge policy.
 A 10mb communications access card is included in every voyage.

 Plancius was built as a Dutch oceanographic research vessel and refurbished as a passenger ship in 2009.
 It has ice strengthened bow and stern and is ideal for polar sailing.
 There is a mixture of suites and cabins, all with window or porthole.
 Some have private facilities and some shared.
 There are twin, triple and quadruple cabins suitable for sharing.
 Public areas are a spacious observation lounge and bar, library, lecture theatre and dining room along with plenty of outside deck space and an open-bridge policy.
 Rubber boots are supplied for all passengers.